ParthThanki/ParthThanki/README.md

 - 👀 I’m interested in solving complex problem using my knowledge
 - 🌱 I Finish learning Data Anayltic Course by Google
 - 💞️ I’m looking to collaborate on Data Ananyltic Projects
-- 📫 How to reach me email:- Officialparththanki@gmail.com, linkedin:- Parth Thanki
+- 📫 How to reach me email:- Officialparththanki@gmail.com, linkedin:- ParthThanki

 <!---